rudsvar/spring-visualizer/README.md

 3. Overview of
    - autowired dependencies of components, and
    - warnings when they are not component-scanned components or defined as beans.
 (TODO)
 4. Configuration of what to include in the final graph with clap.
-(TODO)

 ## Example